HAIC: Humanoid Agile Object Interaction Control via Dynamics-Aware World Model: Experiments

 \subsubsection{Implementation Details}

 We describe the specific configurations for data processing, training infrastructure, and deployment setups below.

 \textbf{Data Collection and Processing.} To capture high-fidelity interaction behaviors, we utilized an optical motion capture system tracking both the human motion and interactive objects via synchronized markers.
-The raw kinematic data were retargeted to humanoid and refined through a physics-based simulation pipeline to generate physically valid states with contact information (see Appendix~\ref{app:dataset} for details).
+The raw kinematic data were retargeted to the Unitree G1 and refined through a physics-based simulation pipeline to generate physically valid states with contact information (see Appendix~\ref{app:dataset} for details).

 \textbf{Training Setup.} We trained the base policy and world model using PPO in the Isaac Sim simulator.
 The two-stage training of a model was conducted on a single NVIDIA RTX 4090 GPU and took approximately 8 hours.